ushna2001/Data-Preprocessing-Using-Python/README.md

 White Pixel Padding: Added padding to standardize the size of all images, ensuring uniformity across the dataset.
 Patch Scanning: Scanned and extracted patches from the images to create smaller, more manageable datasets for training.
 Data Augmentation: Increased the size of the dataset by applying augmentation techniques such as rotation, scaling, and flipping, which helped improve model generalization.

-2. Data Cleaning
+3. Data Cleaning
 Removed irrelevant or empty images to ensure the dataset contained only useful information.
 This process significantly improved the quality and utility of the data.
-3. Model Training and Optimization
+4. Model Training and Optimization
+5.
 A pre-existing model was provided by a mentor.
 The model architecture was explained, and the dataset was trained using this model.
 Further optimization was performed to fine-tune the model, improving its accuracy and performance.
 This involved adjusting parameters and refining the training process to achieve the best possible results.

-Technologies Used
+Technologies Used:
 Python: For data preprocessing, segmentation, filtering, padding, patch scanning, and data augmentation.
 Machine Learning Libraries: Used to train and optimize the provided model.
 Collaboration Tools: Worked closely with a mentor to understand the model and implement improvements.

-Results
+Results:
 Successfully transformed a raw dataset into a structured and optimized dataset ready for machine learning applications.
 Trained and optimized a machine learning model on the processed dataset, resulting in enhanced accuracy and performance.